Tips on How to Eat Low Glycemic

 TIP: Balance glycemia by combining foods.
 If you are eating a high-glycemic food like pasta, incorporate a low-glycemic food like meat sauce, which contains nutrients such as fats and proteins.
 This can help balance the meal's glycemic effect.

 TIP: Do not assume that one food will always be low glycemic or high glycemic.
 Imagine that you have two packages of plain sugar cookies made by two different companies.
 Even though these cookies may look and taste the same, one cookie could be lower glycemic than the other cookie.
 The same type of food can be low glycemic or high glycemic, depending on the food's:

-- How it is prepared: If you bake a sweet potato, it will be higher glycemic than if you boil that same sweet potato
+- How it is prepared: For example, if you bake a sweet potato, it will be higher glycemic than if you boil that same sweet potato.

 - Where it comes from: Foods that come from different countries are often dramatically different, even if they are sold under the same name.
 According to Powell et al., "Kellogg's Special K breakfast cereal is a very different product in North America (Kellogg Canada Inc) than in Australia (Kellogg, Sydney, Australia), each of which has a different GI value."5

 When you are selecting foods for a diet to reduce acne, consider what ingredients are used, how each food is prepared, and where the food originates from so you can determine whether a food is low glycemic or high glycemic.